BSCS-3A/Admin-Management/php/ReadMe.txt

   - adding account logs can now be recorded in the database

  *added backFun_schedConfig_v0_1.php
-  - sending reminders function is working in my device (stibs)
+  - sending student reminders function is working in my device (stibs)